linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 If the required yield is unchanged between the time a bond is purchased and the maturity date, what will happen to the price of the bond?
 For a bond selling at par value, the coupon rate is equal to the required yield.
 As the bond moves closer to maturity, the bond will continue to sell at par value.
 Thus the price of a bond selling at par will remain at par as the bond moves toward the maturity date.

 The price of a bond will not remain constant for a bond selling at a premium or a discount.
 This can be seen for a discount bond by comparing the price found in Illustration 5-1 to that found in Illustration 5-3.
 In both illustrations the bond has a  $9\%$  coupon rate, and the required yield is  $12\%$ .
 In Illustration 5-1 the maturity of the bond is 20 years, while in Illustration 5-3 the maturity is 16 years.
-With 20 years to maturity, the price of the bond is  $774.30.
-Four years later, when the bond has 16 years remaining to maturity, the price of the bond increases to$ 788.74.
+With 20 years to maturity, the price of the bond is  \$774.30.
+Four years later, when the bond has 16 years remaining to maturity, the price of the bond increases to\$ 788.74.
 For all discount bonds, the following is true: as a bond moves toward maturity, its price will increase if the required yield does not change.

 Exhibit 5-3 shows the price of the 20-year,  $9\%$  coupon bond as it moves toward maturity, assuming that the required yield remains at  $12\%$ .
 The price of the bond is decomposed into the present value of the coupon payments and the present value of the par value.
 Notice that as the bond moves toward maturity, there are fewer coupon payments to be received by the bondholder.
 The present value of the coupon payments decreases.
 Since the maturity date is closer, however, the present value of the par value increases.
 The increase in the present value of the par value is greater than the decline in the present value of the coupon payments, resulting in a price increase.

 For a bond selling at a premium, the price of the bond declines as it moves toward maturity.
-When the bond has 20 years to maturity, its price is  $1,213.55.
-Six years later, when the bond has 14 years remaining to maturity, the price of the bond declines to$ 1,176.67.
+When the bond has 20 years to maturity, its price is  \$1,213.55.
+Six years later, when the bond has 14 years remaining to maturity, the price of the bond declines to\$ 1,176.67.

 # EXHIBIT 5-3